 However, there is more that separates Sheng’s prose from her counterparts than unites them.
 In Northern Girls

-, Sheng’s portrait acknowledges the physical and emotional sacrifices real girls are forced to make in a world where sex is the only universal currency.
+, Sheng’s portrait acknowledges the physical and emotional sacrifices real girls are forced to make in a world where intercourse is the only universal currency.

 The scenes revolving around abortion for example, are based in brutal reality.
 Sheng lived in Shenzhen in the ’90s working at a securities company and a magazine, before taking up writing full time in 2001.
 She would often hear that working at a gynecological hospital was lucrative given the massive demand for abortions.
 ‘Enormous numbers of people have gone down the drains.
 It’s like a whole city down there,’ she told the New York Times